 District Judge Deborah K. Chasanow

-Upon graduation from law school, Judge Chasanow served as law clerk to the Honorable Judge David L. Cahoon, of the Montgomery County Circuit Court, Maryland.
+Upon graduation from law school, Judge Chasanow served as law clerk to the Honorable Judge David L. Cahoon, of the Circuit Court for Montgomery County, Maryland.
 Thereafter, she entered private practice in 1975, at the Washington, D. C. firm of Cole and Groner.
-From 1975 to 1987, Judge Chasanow served in the Office of the Maryland Attorney General, first as an Assistant Attorney General, followed by a term as Chief of the Criminal Appeals Division, from 1979 to 1987.
+From 1975 to 1987, Judge Chasanow served in the Office of the Maryland Attorney General, first as an Assistant Attorney General, and then as Chief of the Criminal Appeals Division, from 1979 to 1987.

 Admitted to the Maryland Bar in 1974, Judge Chasanow is also a member of the District of Columbia Bar (1975), the U. S. Court of Appeals for the Fourth Circuit (1976), and the U. S. Supreme Court Bar (1979).

 Judge Chasanow is a member of many professional organizations, such as the Prince George’s County Bar Association and the Women’s Bar Association.
 As a member of the Maryland State Bar Association, Judge Chasanow served on its committee on pattern jury instructions, criminal, is a past chair on the section on criminal law and practice, and was a council member on the section on litigation.
-She is also a past president of the Marlborough American Inn of Court and a member of the National Association of Women Judges, the Federal Magistrate Judges Association, and the District Judges Association.
+She is also a past president of the Marlborough American Inn of Court and a member of the National Association of Women Judges, the District Judges’ Association, and the Lawyers’ Round Table.